ecrc/stars-h/docs/workflow.md

     be the same data, as `physical` data for rows.
 Note, that in this case matrix can be symmetric, but this is not guaranteed (i.e. for collocation method for integral equations).
-3. Define STARSH\_problem instance, glueing `physical` data with corresponding kernel.
+3. Define @ref STARSH\_problem instance, glueing `physical` data with corresponding kernel.
 This is all, what you need to generate any element or a submatrix of input matrix.
-So, STARSH\_problem stores input matrix in a matrix-free form.
-Operations on STARSH\_problem structure can be found in module
+So, @ref STARSH\_problem stores input matrix in a matrix-free form.
+Operations on @ref STARSH\_problem structure can be found in module @ref problem.
-    @ref problem.
 4. Build clusterization of `physical` row data and `physical` column data.
     Right now only plain clusterization is supported (one, which leads to TLR format).
-This is stored in STARSH\_cluster instance (module @ref cluster).
+This is stored in @ref STARSH\_cluster instance (module @ref cluster).
 5. Organize block-wise low-rank format by clusterizations of rows and columns.
-    This is stored in STARSH\_blrf instance (module @ref blrf).
+    This is stored in @ref STARSH\_blrf instance (module @ref blrf).
-6. Compute approximation using function starsh_blrm_approximate().
-Resulting block-wise low-rank matrix is stored in STARSH\_blrm instance (module @ref blrm).
+6. Compute approximation using function @ref starsh\_blrm\_approximate().
+    Resulting block-wise low-rank matrix is stored in @ref STARSH\_blrm instance (module @ref blrm).

 For better understanding please take a look at @ref examples.